Monday, December 25, 2017

 With trumpets and the sound of the horn

 make a joyful noise before the King, the Lord!

 Let the sea roar, and all that fills it;

 the world and those who dwell in it!

 before the Lord, for He comes to judge the earth.

 and the peoples with equity.

 7. Final Prayer

 O Little Child!
-My only treasure, I give myself totally to your divine fancies.
-I have no other joy than to make you smile.
-Brand me with your grace and your childlike virtues, so that on my birthday into heaven the angels and saints may recognise them in your little spouse.
+My only treasure, I give myself totally to Your divine fancies.
+I have no other joy than to make You smile.
+Brand me with Your grace and Your childlike virtues, so that on my birthday into heaven the angels and saints may recognize them in Your little spouse.

 (St. Therese of the Child Jesus and of the Holy Face, prayer n.14)